-In addition to the registration statement of which this Prospectus forms a part, the Company expects to file a registration statement on Form S-8 relating to Options held by employees of the Company.
-See "The Plan--Exercise of Options."
-The Company also intends to file a registration statement on Form S-8 relating to options granted under the 1996 Plan.
+Immediately following the closing of the Combined Offering, there will be outstanding options exercisable for approximately 21,000,000 shares of Common Equity.
+Of such options, approximately 2,600,000 Rollover Stock Options and 200,000 options granted to Mr. Stead will be exercisable immediately after the closing of the Combined Offering for shares of Common Stock, although shares issuable upon exercise of approximately 1,000,000 of such options will be subject to the lock-up agreements described below.
+In addition, approximately 1,350,000 Rollover Stock Options will become exercisable on or prior to May 1, 1997, although the shares issuable upon exercise of approximately 600,000 of such Rollover Stock Options will be subject to the lock-up agreements described below.
+In addition, on April 1, 1997, options granted to non-officers of the Company pursuant to the 1996 Plan will become exercisable for approximately 700,000 shares of Class B Common Stock, none of which will be subject to the lock-up agreements described below.
+The Company has filed a registration statement on Form S-1 under the Securities Act covering shares issuable upon exercise of Rollover Stock Options exercisable on or prior to January 1, 1997.
+The Company also intends to file a registration statement on Form S-8 covering all Rollover Stock Options held by employees of the Company, as well as a registration statement on Form S-8 covering all options granted under the 1996 Plan.
 Shares registered under such registration statements will, subject to Rule 144 volume limitations applicable to affiliates, be available for sale in the open market, unless such shares are subject to vesting restrictions with the Company or the lock-up agreements described below.
-Immediately following the closing of the IPO there were outstanding options (including the Options) exercisable for approximately 21,000,000 shares of Common Equity.
-Of such options, approximately 26,000 Options and 200,000 options granted to Mr. Stead were exercisable immediately after the closing of the IPO for shares of Common Stock, although shares issuable upon exercise of approximately 1,000,000 of such options will be subject to the lock-up agreements described below.
-In addition, approximately 1,350,000 Options will become exercisable on or prior to May 1, 1997, although the shares issuable upon exercise of approximately 600,000 of such Options will be subject to the lock-up agreements described below.
-In addition, on April 1, 1997, options granted to non-officers of the Company pursuant to the 1996 Plan will become exercisable for approximately 700,000 shares of Class B Common Stock, none of which will be subject to the lock-up agreements described below.
-See "The Plan," "Management--1996 Plan," and "--Rollover Plan; Incentive Stock Units."
+See "Management -- 1996 Plan" and "-- Rollover Plan; Incentive Stock Units."

-The Company and its directors and executive officers, and certain stockholders of the Company, have agreed, subject to certain exceptions, not to offer, sell, contract to sell or otherwise dispose of any Common Stock for a period of 180 days after the date of the Prospectus relating to the IPO without the prior written consent of Morgan Stanley & Co.
+The Company and its directors and executive officers, and certain stockholders of the Company, have agreed, subject to certain exceptions, not to offer, sell, contract to sell or otherwise dispose of any Common Stock for a period of 180 days after the date of this Prospectus without the prior written consent of Morgan Stanley & Co.
 Incorporated.
 Morgan Stanley & Co.
 Incorporated has informed the Company that it has no present intention to consent to any such transactions.
-Of the 107,251,362 shares of Class B Common Stock received in the Split-Off, all but 3,855,892 shares are subject to such lock-up agreements.
-Each holder of 3,855,892 shares are subject to such lock-up agreements.
-Each notice of shares received in the Split-Off, in order to obtain the private letter ruling from the IRS, has represented in the Exchange Agreement that there is no plan or intention by such holder to sell, exchange, transfer by gift or otherwise dispose of any of such holder's Class B Common Stock subsequent to the Split-Off.
+Of the 107,251,362 shares of Class B Common Stock to be received in the Split-Off, all but 3,855,892 shares are subject to such lock-up agreements.
+Each holder of shares received in the Split-Off, in order to obtain the private letter ruling from the IRS, has represented in the Exchange Agreement that there is no plan or intention by such holder to sell, exchange, transfer by gift or otherwise dispose of any of such holder's Class B Common Stock subsequent to the Split-Off.
 As described above, all such shares are subject to restrictions on resale under Rule 144, including a two-year holding period.
 However, 800,000 of such 3,855,892 shares are held by the Thrift Plan, which has the registration rights described above, and therefore such shares may be registered and be eligible for immediate resale under certain limited circumstances.
 In addition, certain minority stockholders may have demand registration rights under the Registration Rights Agreement upon a change of control, as described above.